-The familiarization programme aims familiarizing the Independent Directors with the Company, their roles, rights, responsibilities in the Company, nature of the industry in which the Company operates and business model of the Company.
+The familiarization programme aims at familiarizing the Independent Directors with the Company, their roles, rights, responsibilities in the Company, nature of the industry in which the Company operates and business model of the Company.

-Your Company conducts induction session for new independent directors and presentations at meetings of the Board and meeting of various Committees of the Board periodically to familiarize the Independent Directors with the business performance, business strategy, operations and functions of the Company.
-Such presentations help the Independent Directors to understand the Company's strategy, business model, operations, market, competition, organization structure, risk analysis and such other areas.
+Your Company conducts induction session for new independent directors and conducts presentations at meetings of the Board and meeting of various Committees of the Board periodically to familiarize the Independent Directors with the business performance, business strategy, operations and functions of the Company.
+Such presentations are made by functional heads so that Independent Directors can have direct interaction with them.
+This helps the Independent Directors to understand the Company's strategy, business model, operations, market, competition, organization structure, risk analysis and such other areas.

+The Company updates the Independent Directors on changes in relevant laws / regulations from time to time.
 Each member of the Board, including the Independent Directors, are given any information relating to the Company, whenever they so request.
 Independent Directors have the freedom to interact with the Company's management.